 Steps for Downsizing

-Decide what must stay and go before downsizing.
+Decide what must stay and go to downsize before a move.
 This process helps you reduce clutter and mentally prepare for your transition to a smaller space.
 Follow these steps as you embark on your downsizing journey:

 Tips for a Successful Yard Sale